ipa320/jenkins_setup/README_DETAILED.md

 ####Build Jobs
 * **Priority-Build Job**<br/>
     The *Priority-Build Job* is the first real job in every pipeline.
-    First of all it gets the corresponding 'chroot' tarball for the environment to test the repository for from the tarball server.
+    First of all it gets the corresponding `chroot` tarball for the environment to test the repository for from the tarball server.
-    After entering the 'chroot' the actual build process starts.
+    After entering the `chroot` the actual build process starts.
     * Clone the lastest version of the repository
     * Calculate its dependencies and install them
-    * 'make' the  repository and its dependencies
+    * `make` the  repository and its dependencies
-    At the end the 'chroot' gets closed, archived in the tarball and uploaded to the tarball server.
+    At the end the `chroot` gets closed, archived in the tarball and uploaded to the tarball server.

 * **Regular-Build Job**<br/>
     This job does the same as the *Priority-Build Job* but for more environments.